 Thanksgiving is the American holiday of choice for many but more families are moving away from holidays that resulted in massacres of indigenous people and are seeking a cultural alternative.
 If you are questioning your support of Thanksgiving, Umoja Karamu might be the perfect celebration for your family.

-Amen Par Ankh has presented the Umoja Karamu for more than a decade in Kansas City, Missouri.
+Amen Ankh AKademy has presented the Umoja Karamu for more than a decade in Kansas City, Missouri.

-Our Local Celebration features African American Historical Presentations Edutainment, Libations, PowerPoint display, Historical Narratives, A shrine for Ancestors, Acknowledgment of our Local Ancestors and their Achievements, Music, and an abundant Potluck Feast:
+Our Local Celebration features African American Historical Presentations Edutainment, Libations, Historical Photos- PowerPoint display, Historical Narratives, A shrine for Ancestors, Acknowledgment of our Local Ancestors and their Achievements, Music, and an abundant Homemade Feast: Including Food and Donations from the community…